rjmccall/swift-evolution/visions/accessors.md

 In `printNameConcretely`, Swift knows that `name` is a stored property of `Person`, and it can just load that value directly from `person` and pass it to `print`.
 In `printNameGenerically`, Swift does not know how `name` is implemented, and it must call a `get` accessor to copy the current value of the name.
 To avoid those costs, the Swift optimizer would have to specialize this function for the specific type that is being passed in; this is something that Swift can and does do, but only as a best-effort optimization, which is not always good enough.
 And, of course, this code would be ill-formed if `String` were a non-`Copyable` type, because the only way to satisfy a `get` requirement for a stored property is to copy the current value.

 As a result, Swift has explored a variety of other accessors throughout its history, none of which have ever been officially added to the language through the Swift Evolution process.
-(The observing accessors, `willSet` and `didSet`, are officially in the language but are arguably in a different category because they don't serve as complete operations.)
+(The [observing accessors](#observing-accessors), `willSet` and `didSet`, are officially in the language but are categorically different.)
 Many of these have been adopted in the standard library for years, but we've been reluctant to make them official because they are variously incomplete, unsafe, or complex.

 This vision document lays out the design space of accessors for the next few years, as Swift continues to advance its support for non-`Copyable` and non-`Escapable` types.
 It explains Swift's basic access model and how it may need to evolve.
 It explores what developers need from accessors in these advanced situations.
 Finally, it discusses different kinds of accessors, both existing and under consideration, and how they do or do not fit into the future of the language as we see it.